Epiphany is offering both in-person and livestream only worship services at this time.

 In-Person Worship Sign-Ups:

-In-person worship is offered at noon on Wednesdays and at 8:30 am on Sunday morning.
+In-person worship is offered at noon on Wednesdays and at 8:30 and 10:15 am on Sunday morning.
 We are following our plan for meeting together in a responsible way in this time.
 You can read details of what we are doing here (pdf).
 Newcomers are always welcome at Epiphany.
+Families with children are especially welcome even though we are not in a place to offer Sunday school and nursery quite yet.
 Please sign-up using the link above.
 We celebrate communion at both services in one kind (distributing consecrated bread only) – more information about how we will do this is in our plan (link above).
 The Regathering Committee is evaluating the situation regularly and making changes that are appropriate.

 For many of us, the livestream at 10:15am on Sunday morning will continue to be our primary way of worshipping on Sunday at this time.
 We each need to evaluate our own situation and risks and do what is best for us and our household.
-To do the best job possible making that service available and worshipful for those on the livestream, the Sunday 10:15am service will remain as it is now, a “livestream only” time of worship.
+Fr.
+Peter encourages those that have been fully vaccinated to move toward in-person attendance again as they are able.

 As worship in-person at Epiphany, we will be following the state guidelines for churches.
 While these are no longer mandated, we believe they are best practices at this time.
 We are also agreeing together to wear a mask during services for all those over 5 years old.
 We have masks available at church for those who need them.
 Following the clear advice we have received from medical professionals and microbiologists with whom we have consulted, we will be suspending congregational singing and the large group choir for the time being.
 Music will still be part of our worship through instruments and small ensembles.